ickc/pandoc-MathJax-node/docs/README.md

 # Makefile

 The command to use `mjpage` with pandoc is in the makefile.
+Note that in normal use, you might want to pipe the commands used together.

 If you want to make the project, use